 Part 1.
-How to Import Video from Camcorder to Mac
+How to Import Camcorder Videos to Mac OS X 10.6 or Later

 Step 3: iMovie will automatically open the Import window.
 Or you can open it by File > Import.
 If DVD Player opens, quit it.